Skip to main content

 It also helps to mitigate oxidative stress, a condition where unstable molecules called free radicals can damage cells, including those of the heart and blood vessels.
 By reducing estrogen, aromatase inhibitors can remove one of the body’s natural checks and balances on these underlying processes, making a proactive anti-inflammatory strategy a logical and beneficial focus of any lifestyle intervention.

-Your question about is therefore not just about general health.
+Your question about diet and exercise is therefore not just about general health.
 It is about a targeted, intelligent response to a specific biological challenge.
 You are asking if it is possible to use lifestyle as a tool to support the cardiovascular system in the specific ways that estrogen once did.

 The answer is a resounding yes.
 The following sections will explore precisely how these interventions can create parallel pathways to wellness, building a robust framework of metabolic health that supports your body through therapy and beyond.